heyallnorahere/pancake/README.md

 nearly as much torque AND speed as the Vortex provided.
 In order to minimize both power usage and project cost, I replaced the azimuth motor with a [NEO 550](https://revrobotics.com/rev-21-1651) motor in my design, and ordered one motor.
-I also connected the motor to a set of gearboxes which decreased its gear ratio to 1:12, increasing its torque while decreasing the speed at which the wheel rotates in relation to the motor's speed.
+I also connected the motor to a set of gearboxes which decreased its gear ratio by 1:12, increasing its torque while decreasing the speed at which the wheel rotates in relation to the motor's speed.
 This can be easily accounted for in code.

 #### SPARK MAX